jgoodz/Aion-AVM-Starter-Guide/README.md

 - cd to Example-Dapp
 - serve the webpage (optional)
   `python -m SimpleHTTPServer 8000`
-- replace account address and account private key with your address and private key in index.js
+- replace account address and account private key with your address and private key from Aiwa, in index.js
 - try the buttons!

 # Step By Step Guide